Rafa to Retire – Celebrating the Guts, Grit and Genius of Nadal

 While reflecting on Federer, Nadal said, “There are just two things we probably share…passion for the competition, and the spirit of improvement all the time.”

 9. HE’S GOT GAME: There’s a reason Rafa has won 22 Slams.
 Nadal’s fitness advisor, Angel Cotorro, said he “mixes the explosive pace of a 200-meter sprinter with the resistance of a marathon runner.”
 The Tennis Channel added, “You have to have a protractor to figure out the angles Rafa is getting.”
-Federer admitted that “Nadal’s game is so unique that I can’t find a practice partner to replicate it.”
+Federer admitted, “Nadal’s game is so unique that I can’t find a practice partner to replicate it.”

-10 A GENTLE, HUMBLE WARRIOR: John McEnroe asked, “How can someone like Rafa be so humble and cocky at the same time?”
+10. A GENTLE, HUMBLE WARRIOR: John McEnroe asked, “How can someone like Rafa be so humble and cocky at the same time?”
+Nadal always had perspective, and left his combative ferocity on the court.
+After a wretched Wimbledon loss, he said, “I tried.
+I lost.
+It’s not a drama.”

 Has a superstar ever been so humble?